 We had this blueprint for what we thought parenting should be like.
 But life with kids is uncharted.
 Once a birthed a child, many of those pre-kid pledges fell to the wayside.
+When you throw in a second and a third baby, I can’t stick to anything I said I would do as a parent!
 Here are some things I said I’d never do as a parent, that I’m currently doing:

 Do you know how much you can get done in a 30-minute episode of Sesame Street?
 Make it a one-hour episode and wow… I can cook dinner in peace.
 We actually stuck to our initial parenting vow for the first year.
 But then I got pregnant and had horrible morning sickness.
 After the first time she followed me to the bathroom and patted my back as I threw up, I knew I needed to distract her with Elmo.
 And when her baby brother had his horrible colic, the TV was on all day long because I wasn’t able to entertain her.